Why Is the Black Box Important in Truck Accidents?

 - Braking patterns

 The black box data can be downloaded and presented as evidence in court or for insurance purposes.
-It can also be used for crash reconstruction, and to corroborate the driver’s or other witness testimony following an accident.
+It can also be used for crash reconstruction and corroborate the driver’s or witness’s testimony following an accident.

-Just like the driver’s written log, the data in the black box is documentary evidence and needs to be provided after an accident.
-Unlike the written log, neither you nor the driver can just put it in the copy machine and make a copy.
-This will be when you need an attorney, who can obtain the services of a professional who can download the information if the company will not provide it.
+Like the driver’s written log, the data in the black box is documentary evidence and needs to be provided after an accident.
+Unlike the written log, neither you nor the driver can put it in the copy machine and make a copy.
+This will be when you need an attorney who can obtain the services of a professional who can download the information if the company does not provide it.

-There is currently no legal requirement for trucking companies to preserve their black box data.
-You will need to send them a notification that you want that information from them, or your attorney will need to do so.
+Trucking companies have no legal requirement to preserve their black box data.
+You will need to notify them that you want that information from them, or your attorney will need to do so.

 How Can This Help My Case?

-Accidents involving big rigs are especially destructive to cars and the people in them.
-If you have been seriously injured, you may not be clear on what happened during the accident.
-It may not be immediately obvious who was at fault in the tangle of metal and plastic on the road.
-The data from the black box can help your attorney and the insurance company determine:
+Accidents involving big rigs are incredibly destructive to cars and their passengers.
+You may not know what happened during the accident if you have been seriously injured.
+It may not be immediately apparent who was at fault in the tangle of metal and plastic on the road.
+The data from the black box can help your attorney and the insurance company determine the following:

 - The speed of the truck at the time of the impact.
-If the driver claims that they were traveling at the speed limit, were braking, or were stopped at a light, the black box data can verify whether they were or not.
+If the driver claims they were traveling at the speed limit, braking, or stopped at a light, the black box data can verify whether they were.

 - Maintenance issues.
-Many big rig cases hinge on maintenance problems such as faulty brakes or transmission.
-The black box tracks the maintenance of the truck and can pinpoint the last time the vehicle was in for service.
+Many big rig cases hinge on maintenance problems such as faulty brakes or transmissions.
+The black box tracks the truck’s maintenance and can pinpoint the last time the vehicle was in for service.

 - Driver fatigue.
-Because the data is kept automatically, it provides an accurate record of how many hours the driver is on the road.
+Because the data is kept automatically, it accurately records how many hours the driver is on the road.
 Tired drivers are a major cause of accidents, and the black box prevents the fudging of records.

 How We Can Help

-Currently, there is no legal requirement that truckers or companies preserve the data following an accident.
+There is no legal requirement that truckers or companies preserve the data following an accident.
 The black boxes overwrite their data about every 30 days.
-Even if they are not at fault, the company has no reason to give the victim in an accident this information, unless someone requires them to.
+Even if they are not at fault, the company has no reason to give the victim in an accident this information unless someone requires them to.

 That’s where we come in.
-At Abel Law Firm, our attorneys will communicate with the trucking company immediately after your accident, letting them know we want the black box data right away.
-If necessary, we can contact a private data company for you, and have the information downloaded by professionals.
+At Abel Law Firm, our attorneys will communicate with the trucking company immediately after your accident, letting them know we want the black box data immediately.
+If necessary, we can contact a private data company for you and have the information downloaded by professionals.

 If you’ve been injured in a big-rig accident, you need someone on your side to get this data for you.
-Contact Abel Law Firm at (405) 239-7046 to speak with a truck accident attorney and let us get started right away.
+Contact Abel Law Firm at (405) 239-7046 to speak with a truck accident attorney, and let us start immediately.